Updated July 12, 2023

 Definition of Par Value of Stock

-Par value of the stock which is also known as face value is the minimum value of the stock which is determined by the issuing company as stated in the Corporate charter or in legal papers of the company in other words it is the minimum price of the stock at which the issuing company promises to issue the share which remains fixed or unchanged or unaffected by market conditions and the value of which is listed on the stock market.
+In other words, it is the stock’s minimum price at which the issuing company promises to issue the share, which remains fixed or unchanged or unaffected by market conditions and the value of which is listed on the stock market.

-The value of the stock is also known as the face value and nominal value of a stock.
+The value of the stock is the face value and nominal value of a stock.
 It is mandatory by law for many companies to state the value of their stocks in their legal documents.
-Hence, the value of the stock is written in the operating documents of the organization, or in the corporate certificates of the organization.
-Also, this is the minimum value of the stock of the company on which value the company issues the stock.
+Hence, the value of the stock is written in the operating records of the organization or the corporate certificates of the organization.
+Also, this is the minimum value of the company’s stock on which value the company issues the stock.
 It does not get changed due to any capital market fluctuation, external demands, or any other reasons.
-However, the value of the stock can be changed in case of a share split by the company.
-Every investor must have knowledge of the value of the stock of the company in order to have the correct and clear picture of the company.
+However, the value of the stock can change in case of a share split by the company.
+Every investor must know the value of the company’s stock to have the correct and clear picture of the company.
 The value of the stock is also listed on the stock exchange.
-The investor often gets confused between the value of stock and the market value of the stock of the company.
+The investor often gets confused between the value of the stock and the market value of the company’s stock.
 However, the value of a stock is not similar to the market value of the stock.
 There are a lot of differences between the value of stock and the market value of the stock.

 The value of the stock is determined as follows:

 so, we have to determine the value per share first and the number of shares issued to calculate the value of stock

 Let’s take the example of company XYZ Ltd. The total number of shares issued by the company is till date is 8,489, where the value per share is $10.
 What is the total value of the stock of the company?